awsdocs/amazon-connect-admin-guide/doc_source/capacity-planning-use-forecast.md

-# Create capacity plans using forecasts and scenarios \(Preview\)<a name="capacity-planning-use-forecast"></a>
+# Create capacity plans using forecasts and scenarios<a name="capacity-planning-use-forecast"></a>

 Before you can create a capacity plan, you must create a planning scenario and publish a long\-term forecast\.
 Amazon Connect uses the forecasts and planning scenarios as inputs for creating the capacity plan\.
-If you haven't yet created a forecast and planning scenario, see [Getting started with forecasting](forecasting.md#getting-started-forecasting) and [Create capacity planning scenarios \(Preview\)](capacity-planning-create-scenarios.md)\.
+If you haven't yet created a forecast and planning scenario, see [Getting started with forecasting](forecasting.md#getting-started-forecasting) and [Create capacity planning scenarios](capacity-planning-create-scenarios.md)\.

 ## How to create a capacity plan<a name="how-to-create-capacity-plan"></a>